 Bonuses for our NEOs are then separately determined by the Compensation Committee in its sole discretion, and may be higher or lower than the target amounts set forth in the NEOs' employment agreements.
-Mr. Bronfman's contractual bonus range is from \$0 to \$6.0 million.
-Mr. Cohen's contractual bonus range is from \$1.5 million to \$5.0 million.
-The amount our NEOs and other executive officers subject to the Compensation Committee's oversight receive within the bonus pool is determined by the Compensation Committee, and for other executives and employees, by the appropriate member of management, so long as the entire Company-wide bonus pool determined by the Compensation Committee is not exceeded.
+Mr. Bronfman's contractual bonus range is from \$0 to \$6.0 million, with a target bonus of \$3.0 million.
+Mr. Cohen's contractual bonus range is from \$1.5 million to \$5.0 million, with a target bonus of \$2.5 million.
+Other NEOs have target bonuses set forth in their employment agreements as described below under "Summary of NEO Employment and Equity Agreements."
+The amount our NEOs and other executive officers subject to the Compensation Committee's oversight receive from the bonus pool is determined by the Compensation Committee, and for other executives and employees, by the appropriate member of management, so long as the entire Company-wide bonus pool determined by the Compensation Committee is not exceeded.
 For NEOs other than the Chairman and CEO, the Compensation Committee considers the recommendation of the Chairman and CEO and the Executive Vice President, Human Resources in making its bonus determinations.
 The Compensation Committee evaluates the performance of the Chairman and CEO annually in connection with its bonus determination for the Chairman and CEO.
-This evaluation includes a review of the executive's achievement of the financial and non-financial goals established by the Board.
-Bonuses for executive officers, including our NEOs, are based on the target bonuses set forth in their employment agreements, corporate performance and other discretionary factors, including achievement of strategic objections and goals in compliance and ethics and teamwork within the Company.
+Bonuses for executive officers, including our NEOs, are based on the target bonuses set forth in their employment agreements, corporate performance, including relative to the Company-wide bonus pool, and other discretionary factors, including achievement of strategic objectives, goals in compliance and ethics and teamwork within the Company.
 Bonuses for executives in our recorded music or music publishing businesses or other specific areas, such as international recorded music or digital, are also based in part on their particular segment's or area's performance.
+For Mr. Fleisher, a portion of his bonus is also determined based on his performance with respect to any special projects and/or transformational initiatives that have been assigned to him by the CEO.
+For our executive officers, including our NEOs, a variety of qualitative and quantitative factors that vary by year and are given different weights in different years depending on fact and circumstances are considered, with no single factor material to the overall bonus determination.
+The factors considered by the Compensation Committee in connection with fiscal 2009 bonuses are discussed in more detail below.